School Mental Health

 Yet, there are often very few mental health service providers in schools: the ratio of students to school counselors in the US is 481:1, and the ratio of school-age children to school psychologists is 1506:1.
 Furthermore, while strategic collaborations between school systems, the mental health workforce, and community programs are imperative to the success of school mental health programs, effective interdisciplinary teamwork is a common challenge.

 In August 2018, the MHTTC Network, which includes 10 Regional Centers, a National American Indian & Alaska Native Center, a National Hispanic & Latino Center, and a Network Coordinating Office, received supplemental funding to address the need for further implementation of mental health services in school systems.
-The MHTTC Centers will:
+The MHTTC Centers are:

 School Mental Health Activities